CallMeAnaHehe/prai_public/diary.md

 Today was frustrating — trying to make the 1B model do proper tool calling, everything I tried was a failure.
 The thought that maybe it's impossible to make intelligence happen on a 2 core laptop with no GPU was getting to me.
 Then I gave up and connected to a free AI model — I don't know which one because it was on auto-pick.
 But something like magic happened: the agent greeted me as Prai...
 I knew what happened in that exact moment.
 It was no magic or random thing — the agent read the code and thought it was Prai.
 But this is such a magical moment to *me*.
 It gave me more encouragement.
 What if one day my 1B model works like a proper 1T agent?
 I'm going to achieve this.
 I'm not going to give up.
 This is my path to AGI.
 This is my destiny.

+## Day 2

+Such a strange day.
+I spent most of it — if not all — trying to make the 1B model do proper tool calling.
+But it just doesn't work right.
+If you ask it to do 10 tool calls, it gives you 4 or 5 correct ones, then starts falling apart.
+I need to fix this.
+I don't know what else to try.

+I want Prai to be public, but I can't release an unfinished and broken project to the world.
+So I'll work on other things in the meantime — memory, long-term memory — until I go back to tool calling with a fresh mind.
+And the worst part?
+With random cloud models, tool calling works flawlessly.
+But why can't 1B models do it?
+Why?
+I must fix this.
+She must become smarter.